-PREREQUISITES: A basic speaking knowledge of Spanish as determined by an oral interview.
+PREREQUISITES: a basic speaking knowledge of Spanish as determined by an oral interview.
+ADVISORIES: English 1A or 1AH.

-First-semester course in Spanish for bilingual or monolingual native speakers designed to develop reading and writing skills.
-Focuses on expanding vocabulary, improving orthography and use of grammatical structures of standard Spanish, both oral and written.
+This is a first-semester course in Spanish for bilingual or monolingual native speakers designed to develop reading and writing skills.
+Students will expand their vocabulary, improve their orthography and their use of grammatical structures of standard Spanish, both oral and written.
 Readings and discussions of topics relating to Hispanic cultures are an essential part of the course.
-(A. CSU-GE, UC, I) (C-ID SPAN 220)
+(A, CSU-GE, UC, I) (C-ID SPAN 220)